Technical Workflow Objects

 PVT object can be extracted manually from the documents stored under a field, well group or well and saved under dedicated file folder which is created at the same level as the file and will be called PVT

-Select the KW document under a field, well group, or well.
+Select the K-W document under a field, well group, or well.

 Under the Info or Plot tab, click on Extract PVT,